klauswiese/Forward/README.md

 # Forward-upm

-In the framework of the FORWARD project we develop an R-package in order to work with NDVI MODIS time series.
+In the framework of the FORWARD project we develop an R-package to work with NDVI 8 days composite MODIS time series (2000 - 2019).

 ## Package Installation
 remotes::install_github("klauswiese/Forward")